NguyenTriQuan/Diffu-DAT/README.md

 This repo is forked from [``DA-Transformer``](https://github.com/thu-coai/DA-Transformer), which is modified from [``fairseq:5175fd``](https://github.com/pytorch/fairseq/tree/5175fd5c267adceec9445bf067597686e159e7e7).
-You can refer to [fairseq documentation](https://fairseq.readthedocs.io/en/latest/) for more information.
+You can refer to above repos for more information.

 **Features**:

-- We provide **numba implementations** (optional) for dynamic programming in the calculation of fuzzy alignment to improve the training speed.
-If you do not want to use the numba implementations, we also provide the functions implemented in PyTorch (by default).
+- We provide **numba implementations (optional)** for dynamic programming in the calculation of fuzzy alignment to speedup the training.
+- We also provide the functions implemented in PyTorch (by default).

 ## Requirements & Installation